 Do you have liability insurance?

-Your professional contractor should be bonded and insured, thus making sure everything is covered from a financial perspective.
+One of the more important questions to ask your contractor should be are they bonded and insured, thus making sure everything is covered from a financial perspective.
 A good rule of thumb is to make sure that they have enough insurance to rebuild your home if it should ever be needed.

 What are the risks involved with this job?